-Only Dry Your Hair Naturally
+6. Only Dry Your Hair Naturally

 Speaking of things that can make your hair brittle and cause damage, hairdryers are one of them.
 Having high heat blasting on your growing afro is asking for brittle locks—which we’ve already established we don’t want.

 Additionally, it would be best if you only use your hairdryer on its lowest possible setting to prevent potential damage as well.
 While you can use this method, I wouldn’t recommend using it all the time, just because the effects can build up over time and damage your ‘fro.

-Use Silk or Satin Hair Bands
+7. Use Silk or Satin Hair Bands

 If you’re planning on having a hairstyle that involves tying pieces out of your face, be careful about the types of hair bands that you use.
 Silk and satin materials are some of the best, just like when considering which kind of scarf to go and use to protect your hair at night.

 As with everything else we’ve mentioned, you’ll have less chance of hair breakage with silk or sating bands, which is great for when you’re growing out your length for an afro.

-Don’t Dye Your Hair
+8. Don’t Dye Your Hair

 Dyed hair can look cool, but I’m going to encourage you not to head towards the hair dye when growing out your ‘fro.
 Avoid hair dye for at least a year.
 Aside from adding in some extra work on your hair, dyeing and bleaching regularly can also cause hair damage by making it brittle.

-Talk with Your Barber
+9. Talk with Your Barber